mvysny/mvysny.github.io/_posts/2020-6-24-Vaadin-the-missing-guide.md

    into the `WEB-INF/classes/META-INF/VAADIN/build/` folder and served by VaadinServlet from there.

-> In npm mode, Vaadin does not use webjars at all.
+> **Note:** In npm mode, Vaadin does not use webjars at all.
 However in Vaadin 14 webjars
 > are transitive dependencies of the `vaadin` and `vaadin-core` Maven artifacts.
 > While there is no harm
 > in having webjars on classpath (Vaadin will simply ignore them), it's best to